nATHANnSil/nATHANnSil/README.md

-- 👋Hi!
+- 👋Hello There!
 I'm Nathan!
-I'm 20 years old and I'm from Belo Horizonte - Minas Gerais - Brazil 🇧🇷.
+I'm 21 years old and I'm from Belo Horizonte - Minas Gerais - Brazil 🇧🇷.
-- 👀I have interest and curiosity in several things, including: vehicles (airplanes ✈ and cars 🚗), environment, and games, specially FPS games (like Call of Duty) and Racing (like Forza Horizon), and of course, computer programming.
+- 👀 I have interest and curiosity in several things, including: airplanes ✈ ,games 🎮 (specially FPS and Racing games), and programming.
+You can ask me about those things!
-- 👨‍💻 Currently I'm learning Java, C# and .NET.
+- 👨‍💻 Currently I'm learning Java and Java Script.
 - 🐱‍💻If you want talk to me, the ways to do it are below.
-- 📆I intend to work as a Developer 🎮 in Canada 🇨🇦, in some years!
+- 📆I want to work as a Gamer Developer in Canada 🇨🇦, in some years!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nathannsil)](https://github.com/nathannsil/github-readme-stats)